CyberTrainingExercise/Docs/intro.md

 > ## *To provide i5 cadets a real, tangible, and engaging view of the 17X career fields and how they operate and interoperate within the Space Force.*

-## What is a CTX?

-A Cyber Training Exercise (CTX) is an ROTC training exercise.
-It is fundamentally about teaching leadership through the cyberspace operations mechanic.
-If you're in ROTC, you're probably quite familiar with a Field Training Exercise (FTX).
-In an FTX, the mechanic is ground combat and all it's associated skills (small unit tactics, TCCC, radio commns, etc.).
-In a CTX, the mechanics include the cyber domain and all it's associated skills (reverse engineering, network scanning, vulerability assessment, etc.).

-> A CTX is defined as: an FTX where cyberspace operations replace some of the ground combat mechanics

 ## Who is the target audience?